gavinlyonsrepo/RpiMotorLib/README.md

 Another is to use package. **PIPX**, which installs packages globally into isolated Virtual Environments.

-The first problem I had was getting my test files to "see" this Virtual environment so they could import the modules.
+The first problem I had was getting my test files to "see" this isolated Virtual environment so they could import the modules.
 In test/pipx
-I have created two pipx examples files showing my temporary "solution".
-In example 1 I append the package location to sys.path using sys.path.insert and in example 2 I simply change the shebang at first line of file.
+I have created two pipx examples files showing a solution.
+In example 1 I append the package location to sys.path using sys.path.insert and in example 2 I simply change the shebang at first line of file(the new shebang is from the pipx installed RpiMotorScriptLib.py file at .local/bin) .
 I will learn more about pipx and see if there is a better solution.

 The second problem after finding the correct path is the RPi.GPIO is not in the pipx venv.
 So must be "injected" into the venv. this is because I did not include RPi.GPIO in the setup.py as it is always there globally(for most users).